 But that question mark still lingers.
 If I don’t pay attention to results, how will I know if my process is working?
 If I don’t set some results goals, what is my motivation to do the hard work to meet the process goals week in and week out?
 So maybe a few result goals are ok.
 I don’t know.
 I wish I could ask Coach Landry.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 His long-term goal is to play the lead role in a production of “Hamilton.”
 Or maybe that’s more of a dream.